 Every touch point matters – whether it’s patient warming, sterilization monitoring, or wound care, we can bring you comprehensive solutions powered by 3M science.

 Learn more about 3M Surgical Solutions for Ambulatory Care (PDF, 91.52 KB).

 The Ambulatory Surgical Center (ASC) Quality Reporting (ASCQR) program began collecting data in 2018 on normothermia outcomes, which will affect future payments.
 Learn more about the measure, known as ASC-13, and how we can help you assess your normothermia protocols.

-ASC-13: Normothermia Outcome is used to assess the percentage of patients having surgical procedures under general or neuraxial anesthesia of 60 minutes or more in duration who are normothermic within 15 minutes of arrival in the Post Anesthesia Care Unit (PACU).2 Time under anesthesia is defined as the difference, in minutes, between the time associated with the start of anesthesia and the time associated with the end of anesthesia.2
+ASC-13: Normothermia Outcome is used to assess the percentage of patients having surgical procedures under general or neuraxial anesthesia of 60 minutes or more in duration who are normothermic within 15 minutes of arrival in the Post Anesthesia Care Unit (PACU).
+1

 Ambulatory surgery centers that do not meet program requirements, which include reporting of quality measure data for the ASCQR Program, may receive a reduction in their ASC payment update.
 Data for ASC-13 are to be submitted using a web-based tool located on the QualityNet Secure Portal at www.QualityNet.org.

-With the introduction of proactive normothermia management, made possible with the 3M™ Bair Hugger™ normothermia system, we are helping clinicians Own the Zone and maintain normothermia for every surgical patient, from the second your patient enters pre-op until the moment that patient is discharged.
+With the introduction of proactive normothermia management, made possible with the 3M™ Bair Hugger™ Temperature Management System, we are helping clinicians Own the Zone and maintain normothermia for every surgical patient, from the second your patient enters pre-op until the moment that patient is discharged.